 Whistler Blackcomb, British Columbia

 Whistler Blackcomb is the largest ski resort in North America with the 2nd largest vertical drop.
 Its size and vertical alone propel it into the top 5 of just about any list of ski resorts in North America.
+This review is based on 3 winter visits having good snow depth but some poor weather with ice and rain.

 Stats and Rating